 The initial public offering price is substantially higher than the book value per share of our common shares.
-Investors purchasing common shares in this offering, therefore, will incur immediate dilution of \$12.20 in net tangible book value per common share, assuming an initial public offering price of \$16.00 per share and further assuming the exercise of all outstanding share options.
+Investors purchasing common shares in this offering, therefore, will incur immediate dilution of \$12.37 in net tangible book value per common share at an assumed initial public offering price of \$16.00 per share.
+Investors will incur additional dilution upon the exercise of outstanding share options.
 See "Dilution."